Getting Started with Amazon Cognito

 Q: What is an Amazon Cognito user pool?

 A user pool is your user directory that you can configure for your web and mobile apps.
 A user pool securely stores your users’ profile attributes.
 You can create and manage a user pool using the AWS console, AWS CLI, or AWS SDK.

 Q: What user profile information is supported by Cognito Identity?

 Developers can use either standard OpenID Connect-based user profile attributes (such as user name, phone number, address, time zone, etc.) or customize to add app-specific user attributes.

 Q: Can I enable my application’s users to sign up or sign in with an email address or phone number?

 Yes, you can use the aliasing feature to enable your users to sign up or sign in with an email address and a password or a phone number and a password.
 To learn more, visit our docs.

 Yes, you can set up password policies, such as strength of password and character type requirements, when setting up or configuring your user pool.

 Q: Can I verify the email addresses and phone numbers of my application’s users?

-Yes, with Cognito Identity you can require your users’ email addresses and phone numbers to be verified prior to providing them access to your application.
+Yes, with Amazon Cognito you can require your users’ email addresses and phone numbers to be verified prior to providing them access to your application.
 During sign-up, a verification code will be sent to the user’s phone number or email address, and the user must input the verification code to complete sign-up and become confirmed.